kamal11k/Analyzing-Wine-Quality-using-R/README.md

 In this project I used R and applied exploratory data analysis techniques to explore a selected data set for distributions, outliers, and anomalies.

-## What do I need to install?
+## What did I need to install?
-In order to complete the project, you I need to install R. After installing R,I downloaded and installed R Studio.
+In order to complete the project, I need to install R. After installing R,I downloaded and installed R Studio.
 Finally, I need to install a few packages.Udacity recommend opening R Studio and installing the following packages using the command line.